PhD Degree in Clinical Adolescent Psychology

-The educational and training philosophy explicitly emphasizes the scientist/ practitioner model at the doctoral level accordingly.
-The faculty has designed course work, clinical practicum, and other educational experiences that provide students with broad exposure to theoretical models, clinical skills, and professional behavior and roles that prepare students for current and future practice of psychology.
+The educational and training philosophy explicitly emphasize the scientist/ practitioner model at the doctoral level accordingly.
+The faculty have designed course work, clinical practical, and other educational experiences to give students broad exposure to theoretical models, clinical skills, and professional roles that prepare students for current and future practice of psychology.

-The curriculum is organized around competency areas fundamental to the practice of psychology: clinical theory, assessment, and intervention; basic science, statistical techniques and research methods; and professional ethics and practice.
-Attention to issues of cultural and individual diversity is an integral part of this curriculum.
-Students are required to demonstrate competencies in all above areas as they proceed through course work, comprehensive exams and clinical practicum training.
+The curriculum is organized around competency areas fundamental to the practice of psychology: theories, relationship, assessment, intervention, basic science, research and evaluation.
+Attention to issues of cultural and individual diversity are an integral part of this curriculum.
+Students will demonstrate competencies as they proceed through course work and clinical practica training.

-Students admitted to the Ph.D. program should hold a Master’s degree in clinical or counseling psychology.
-Completion of curriculum and clinical training requires at least six years, 12-month, full time plan with three years of course work (including three years of clinical practicum), followed by a year-long clinical internship.
-To be approved for internship, students must have successfully defended the dissertation proposal.
+Students will hold a masters degree in psychology.
+The curriculum is a four-year, 12-month, full time plan with three years of course work (including three years of clinical practical), followed by a year-long internship.
+To be approved for internship, students must successfully defend their dissertation.

 - A baccalaureate degree in psychology or a related social science discipline with a 3.0 GPA.

-- A Master’s degree in Clinical or Counseling Psychology with a 3.5 GPA.
+- A masters degree in psychology with a 3.5 GPA.

-- An original 1500-word essay as described in the doctoral application form.
+- An original essay as described in the doctoral application form.

-- Submission of three letters of recommendation (preferably from faculty or supervisors sufficiently acquainted with applicant’s professional and/or academic performance in order to be considered a credible reference in commenting on potential for successful completion of the doctoral program).
+- Submission of three letters of recommendation.
+(Preferably from faculty sufficiently acquainted with you to be able to comment on the potential to successfully complete the doctoral program).

-- Applicant must agree to submit to a face-to-face interview with the Doctoral Admissions Committee members.
+- Applicant must submit to an interview with the Doctoral Admissions Committee if requested.

 Note: Part-time students will not be considered.

-All fully admitted students will receive graduate assistantships of approximately $22,000 per year for 3 years.
+All fully admitted students will receive graduate assistantships of $22,000 per year for 3 years .
 Student loans are also available on the basis of need.
 For information about loans and other sources of aid, contact the Financial Aid Office at 936-261-1000

 Clinical Adolescent Psychology Courses